Mini Cart

 By Mark Sandford

-Actually, total possession is very rare even in the Bible.
-The man with “Legion” is a notable exception.
+Actually, total possession is very rare, even in the Bible.
+The man with “Legion” is a notable standout.
 And note that it took a whole legion of demons to possess him.
 A Roman legion had upwards of 6,000 soldiers.
 Why so many demons?
 Because no demon is capable of complete control over every aspect of a person.
-Rather, each demon specializes in a particular area.
+Rather, each demon specializes in a particular aspect.
 For instance, there is the case of the woman who was crippled by a demon for eighteen years (Luke 13:11).
 The demon afflicted her body, but her mind remained sane.
 Or there is the slave girl who told fortunes through the power demons (Acts 16:16), but remained in good health physically.
 These persons were not completely possessed, but were affected in some compartment of the self.

 © Mark Sandford 2018